firekind/style-transfer/readme.md

 $ conda activate style-transfer
 ```

-To run the program from command line, run `main.py` and provide the necessary arguments.
+To run the program from command line, run `main.py` and provide the necessary arguments (make sure the environment is activated first).

 ```sh
 $ python main.py --help